somenath203/Greeting-Web-App/README.md

 ```
 cd location_of_the_folder
 ```
-After navigating to the location where the  **Greeting-Web-App** folder is downloaded, get inside the file by using the the command line
+After navigating to the location where the  **Greeting-Web-App** folder is downloaded, get inside the file by using the command line
 ```
 cd Greeting-Web-App
 ```